Security tight at U.S. Capitol after police warn of possible militia attack | Law-Order

 Federal prosecutors have charged more than 300 people for involvement in the storming of the U.S. Capitol on Jan.
 6 that led to five deaths, including a policeman.
 Those arrested include members of armed militia groups such as the Oath Keepers and the Three Percenters.
 The Capitol Police said on Wednesday that they were "aware of and prepared for any potential threats towards members of Congress or towards the Capitol complex," including the possible militia attack.

 The U.S. House of Representatives, which had been scheduled to debate and vote on a police reform bill, canceled its planned Thursday session after the warnings.
-But the U.S. Senate is due to open to begin debating Biden's $1.9 trillion coronavirus relief package.
+But the U.S. Senate was open for business and expected to begin debating Biden's $1.9 trillion coronavirus relief package.

 Robert Contee, the acting Washington police chief, said his department would deploy more police throughout the city to ensure public safety.